Call Today! 888-234-8376

 What is AICPA?

-More than 412,000 members strong, AICPA is a worldwide organization for chartered accountants.
+More than 480,000 members strong, AICPA is a worldwide organization for chartered accountants.
+They offer one-stop shopping for their members’ insurance needs.

 One of the greatest benefits of AICPA insurance is that they offer many options for businesses and individuals.
 Individuals can choose to buy almost any kind of insurance through AICPA, including but not limited to: long-term disability, long-term care, auto, homeowners, catastrophe medical, and of course, our favorite, life insurance.

 It makes sense to buy a life insurance policy through a group you know and trust; if you are a chartered accountant, then that group is probably AICPA.
-There’s no doubt that they offer some pretty top notch life insurance options, and their spousal coverage is a major winning point.
 Many AICPA members think that buying insurance via the organization is one of its best functions.
 The sheer infrastructure of AICPA makes purchasing life insurance really smooth.

 It’s also quite handy that they offer a lot of different insurance options—some people prefer to buy multiple types of insurance (i.e. car, house, life) from the same company.
 It can help you stay organized and cut down on things to remember.